rajeevt2001/Terminal-Notepad-Dos/README.md

 Modern UI/UX in Text Mode:

- - Interactive File Browser: A completely custom open/save dialog that reads native DOS directories (<dir.h>).
+ - Interactive File Browser: A completely custom open/save dialog that reads DOS directories.
 Includes live search filtering, file size formatting, and address path history (Back/Forward).

- - 100% Keyboard Navigable: True to classic DOS software, the entire GUI can be used without a mouse.
+ - Keyboard Navigable: True to classic DOS software, the entire GUI can be used without a mouse (Except settings page).
 Press Alt to drop down menus, use Arrow Keys to navigate, and use Tab to cycle focus through dialog boxes.

  - Context Menus: Right-click anywhere on the text canvas to open a modern context menu at the cursor's location.